No winning ticket for Lotto Max jackpot

-That means the jackpot for the next Lotto Max draw on Friday, April 13 will grow to approximately $23 million.
+That means the jackpot for the next draw on Apr.
+20 will grow to approximately $33 million.

 By The Canadian Press

-That means the jackpot for the next Lotto Max draw on Friday, April 13 will grow to approximately $23 million.
+That means the jackpot for the next draw on Apr.
+20 will grow to approximately $33 million.

 By The Canadian Press

-That means the jackpot for the next Lotto Max draw on Friday, April 13 will grow to approximately $23 million.
+That means the jackpot for the next draw on Apr.
+20 will grow to approximately $33 million.

 By The Canadian Press